itrocks-ts/plugin/README.md

 # plugin

-A structure that allows classes to be extended with new behaviors via plugin.
+A structure that allows classes to be extended with new behaviours via plugin.

 ## Installation